 Hunter was diagnosed with Dextro-Transposition of the Great Arteries, or d-TGA, a ventricular septal defect (VSD) and a restrictive atrial septal defect (ASD) at birth.
 Today, Hunter is a happy and healthy 17 month old.

 Allison Kimmes is a mother of two, Kashton and Annistyn.
 In this blog, she outlines her family’s experience with the congenital heart defect Kasthon was born with.

 Michael started his Children’s Minnesota journey on Oct.
 15, 2000 – the day he was born.
 To this day, at 19 years old, Michael still gets excited when he gets to stay overnight at Children’s Minnesota, even when he’s being monitored for health issues.

 Tallulah was born with Down syndrome and because of that, also had a heart defect.
-Today, Tallulah is 9 months old and is tough as nails.
-Read her story here.
+Today, Tallulah is almost 2 years old and loves to be around people.